jlesage/docker-baseimage-gui/README.md

     these variables to automatically provide configuration parameters to the users.

-  - **Internal**: These variables are the ones thay don't need to be exposed to users.
+  - **Internal**: These variables are the ones that don't need to be exposed to users.
 They are useful for the application itself, but are not intended to be changed by users.